Lighthouses of Chile: Pacific Islands

 ft); white flash every 12 s.
 3.5 m (11 ft) round fiberglass tower, painted

 white with one red horizontal band.
-Cristian Moya Huerta's closeup photo is at right, and another photo is available, but a cloud blocks Google's satellite view.
-Located on a promontory on the north side of Isla Robinson Crusoe, marking the entrance to the Bahía Cumberland.
+A photo by Anibal Diaz is at right, Cristian Moya Huerta has a sunset closeup, Marcelo Santander has another photo, and Google has a distant satellite view.
+Located on a promontory on the north side of the settlement on Isla Robinson Crusoe, marking the entrance to the Bahía Cumberland.
 Site open,

 Islas de los Desventurados Lighthouses